Turupawn/ScrollEASDemo/README.md

 # Scroll Sepila Ethereum Attestation Service (EAS) Demo

 This repo includes a foundry test and script that uses EAS deployment on Scroll Sepolia.
-You can use this repo to explore the EAS usage and as a recommended way of implementing EAS on Foundry.
+You can use this repo to explore the EAS usage and also as a recommended way of implementing EAS on Foundry.

 Forks and PRs very welcome!